Neuroradiology Fellowship Overview

-The Neuroradiology fellowship at Mount Sinai Medical Center is a post-residency program which exposes fellows to all aspects of contemporary neuroimaging.
+The Neuroradiology fellowship at Mount Sinai Health System is a one- year post-residency program which exposes fellows to all aspects of contemporary neuroimaging.
 It is fully accredited by the ACGME.
 Fellows become firmly grounded in clinical neuroradiology and optimal patient care.
 In addition, the pursuit of original research is strongly encouraged, as is publication based upon this research.
 Graduating fellows are eligible to sit for the American Board of Radiology's Certificate of Added Qualification (CAQ) in Neuroradiology.

-Mount Sinai Medical Center is a tertiary care center on the Upper East Side of Manhattan.
+Mount Sinai Health System is a tertiary care center on the Upper East Side of Manhattan.
 It serves a large number of neurosurgical and neurological patients referred directly from the community, regional affiliates, and from clinicians throughout the country and abroad.

 The Departments of Neurosurgery and Neurology also draw patients from across the nation and from other countries.